Formatting a spreadsheet for import

 When importing your file, please be sure not to include the following

-- Section headers - A single header row at the top is suggested, but please don't add extra section headers to group your stores (e.g. "USA", "International", etc).
+• Section headers - We recommend adding a single header row at the top with a name for each column, but please don't add extra section headers within the spreadsheet to group your stores (e.g. "USA", "International", etc).
 The importer can't tell header rows apart from actual stores, and will try to import the text in the header as a store.

 Export as CSV